abutneva/starter-academic/content/project/corona/index.md

 ---
-title: Twitter in COVID-19 times
+title: Twitter, Trump, and Coronavirus
 summary: Analyzing public sentiment in light of the ongoing pandemic
 tags:
 - quantitative text analysis